-From all the analyses conducted and information compiled by us, we can clearly conclude that LinkedIn is doing well for itself on all fronts.
+From all the analysis conducted and information compiled by us, we can clearly conclude that LinkedIn is doing well for itself on all fronts.
 Their service is current and relevant, steadily garnering millions of users.
 And they do a great job at delivering to these users consistently.

 Their free version is a major competitive advantage and selling point for consumers.
 The company wins all points for ease of access and user experience.
 Overall, their marketing and business strategies have been successful in pushing their growth to new levels constantly, while continuing to innovate.

 That brings us to the end of this case study!
 Please share this case study with your friends if you found it useful.
 And also share your thoughts in the comments section below!